laurencelundblade/draft-lundblade-cbor-serialization/draft-lundblade-cbor-serialization.md

 Deterministic serialization is the same as described in {{Section 4.2.1 of -cbor}} except for the encoding of floating-point NaNs.
 See {{OrdinarySerialization}} and {{NaN}} for details on and rationale for NaN encoding.

-Note that {{Section 4.2.1 of -cbor}} does not mention big numbers.
-It should have.
+Note that in deterministic serialization, any big number that can be represented as an integer must be encoded as an integer.
-They are required indirectly by {{Section 4.2.1 of -cbor}} through the mention of preferred serialization.
+This rule is inherited from ordinary serialization ({{OrdinarySerialization}}), just as {{Section 4.2.1 of -cbor}} inherits this requirement from preferred serialization.

 ## Encoder Requirements {#DeterministicEncoding}